remykarem/minishell/README.md

 # minishell

-This is a simple shell with only 2 commands.
+This is a simple interactive shell with only 2 commands.
 I built this because a co-worker wanted to view a folder with 20+GB of files but couldn't do it with an `ls`.
 With this, I hope that we can casually explore a folder without slowing down the computer.

 ## Compiling